Updated: Aug 21

 Jesus added this honor to His mother, our mother, even as He hung in agony, nailed to the cross.
 He paused to honor His mother.
 A moment honoring the sanctity of motherhood.

 In His unspeakable agony, in His own suffering, He beheld her.
 He looked beyond Himself to make provisions for His mother; the woman who so humbly served the Son of God, in the most human of ways, from His conception and birth, throughout His childhood, to His crucifixion.
-God became human through her, and He grew up surrounded by her guidance, her love, and her prayers.
+God became human through her, and He grew up surrounded by her guidance, her love, her sacrifice, and her prayers.
 “Blessed is the fruit of thy womb.”

 As a mother, I am all too aware of the heaviness that we carry in our hearts for our children, for their well-being, and for their salvation.
 If we fervently and sincerely pray and, “Do as He says,” we direct God’s gaze upon our children and all those we hold in our hearts.